petegale/tapper/README.md

 At this point it might be easier to log in via ssh (use ifconfig to find your ip, then ssh pi@[YOUR IP ADDRESS])

 Now we download a bash script from github gist, and execute it.
-The rest is automatic
+The rest is automatic:

 ```
 wget https://gist.githubusercontent.com/petegale/87fb0d81fc57f754c13c45c686ea11d1/raw/48043b8e86067f8db9a8ea2474d7d2e6624c52c1/tapperinstall.sh